Nick-Yue/452_final_project_repo/README.md

 # 452_final_project_repo

 How to run the program?

-Just download the py file and run it.
+Just download the py file on moodle and run it.

+Test_code.ipynb file is a file with testing codes.

 Project Abstract